 Kids can become pretty restless while cooped up in the backseat, but our favorite family car games are guaranteed to prevent that.
 That’s why Family Travel Forum recommends handy word, geography, spelling and other participatory travel games to keep traveling children — and their adults — content during a road trip.

-And while most of these have been effective in keeping the peace, sometimes they cause a severe lack of communication.
-One kid is engrossed in a movie with headphones on, while the other rocks out to an iPod and the parents sit up front listening to the traffic updates on the radio.
+And while many electronic devices are effective in keeping the peace, sometimes they cause a severe lack of communication.
+One kid is engrossed in a movie with headphones on, while the other rocks out to Spotify and parents sit up front listening to traffic updates on the radio.

 Circumstances like that eliminate the option of family bonding, which, for most family vacationers, is one of the main reasons for hitting the road in the first place.

 So for your next road trip, don’t bother packing the toys and games that the kids request, just print this article.
 Below Family Travel Forum explains the rules to some of the most creative, interactive and fun backseat car games that the entire family can play… together!